Jahender/architecture-center/docs/reliability/monitoring.md

 ### Use semantic (structured) logging

-With structured logs, it’s easier to automate the consumption and analysis of the log data, which is especially important at cloud scale.
+With structured logs, it's easier to automate the consumption and analysis of the log data, which is especially important at cloud scale.
 Generally, we recommend storing Azure resources metrics and diagnostics data in a Log Analytics workspace rather than in a storage account.
 This way, you can use Kusto queries to obtain the data you want quickly and in a structured format.
 Alternatively, you can utilize Azure Monitor APIs and Azure Log Analytics APIs.

 ### Use asynchronous logging